tajambois/My-Portfolio/README.md

 -It allows me to automate and mass deploy to several machines.

 The playbook implements the following tasks:
+- Installed Docker
+- Install pip3
+- Install Docker Python Module
--Configured the target VM (the machine being configured) to use more memory.
+- Configured the target VM (the machine being configured) to use more memory.
--Installed Docker
--
+- Download and Launch Container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.